How to List Databases and Show Collections in MongoDB

 Connect to MongoDB

-To begin, make sure you have MongoDB installed on your system.
-Open your terminal or command prompt and enter the MongoDB shell by typing the command mongosh.
+Make sure MongoDB is installed on your system.
+Open your terminal or command prompt and start the MongoDB shell by typing:

 mongosh